arkfiend/ALLEGRO-5-MSPAINT/README.md

-# ALLEGRO-PAINT

-Hi everyone, this will be my first "repository" and pull request in github.. so sometimes i could be a noob haha.
+# MS-PAINT in C with ALLEGRO

+Project to make a MS-PAINT app with C and ALLEGRO library.

+## Requirements to edit
+* C++ library installed
+* Windows
-Library: ALLEGRO 5
+* ALLEGRO 5 library to utilize with C
-Compiler: DEV CPP
-Platform: Windows
-Language (Comments inside the code): portuguese (sorry for that!)
+* Open main.c and enjoy it!

+## Requirements to run an example
-To run all the code, its prety easy, just double click in paint.exe
+Pretty easy.
+Just double click in paint.exe file

-enjoy it!